noahcordova151/isu_projects/cs327/pokegame1.05/README.txt

     '4', 'h'        Attempt to move PC one cell to the left '5', ' ', '.'
 Rest for a turn (NPC's still move) '>'             Attempt to enter a building.
                     Works only if standing on a building.
                     Leads to a user interface for the appropriate building.
                     Exit with '<'.
     '>'             When in a building interface, exit to map.
-    't'             Display a list of trainers on the map, with their symbol and position relative to the PC (e.g. “r, 2 north, 14 west”).
+    't'             Display a list of trainers on the map, with symbol and position relative to PC (e.g. “r, 2 north, 14 west”).
                     Scroll list (if applicable) with Up Arrow and Down Arrow.
                     Return to map with 'esc'.
     Up Arrow        When displaying trainer list, if entire list does not fit in screen and not currently at top of list, scroll list up.
     Down Arrow      When displaying trainer list, if entire list does not fit in screen and not currently at bottom of list, scroll list down.
     'esc'           When displaying trainer list, return to map.
     'q'             Quit the game.
     --------------------------------------------------------------